HamadTria/HamadTria/README.md

-<h1 align="center">Hi 👋, I'm Hamad </h1>

 ## 🚀 About Me
-I'm a Data Science student with a passion for ML/AI.
+Hi, I'm Hamad, a Data Science student with a passion for ML/AI.
 I love working on innovative projects and leveraging technology to solve problems.

 ## 🛠️ Skills
 ### Languages: